Japanese mode: Types of Japanese scales and modes

 Gagaku scale: Introduced from China during the Nara Period, but then later modified during the Heian Period, the Gagaku scale is a heptatonic scale, created from 12 chromatic tones and assembled by fifths.

-In and Yo scales: Uehara Rokushiro coined these two scales in the late 1800s.
+In scale and yo scale: Uehara Rokushiro coined these two scales in the late 1800s.
 They were among the first scales developed as a scholarly approach to Japanese music.
 Both scales use a H W H W H pattern, but the Yo scale differs as three of its degrees are sharped.

-Minyo and Ritsu scales: There are various arrangements of notes that historians may consider to be Minyo and Ritsu scales, but they are usually classified as five-note scales without any semitones.
+Minyo scale and Ritsu scale: There are various arrangements of notes that historians may consider to be Minyo and Ritsu scales, but they are usually classified as five-note scales without any semitones.
 They may be classified by a major second, minor Third, major second and minor third.